iotaledger/firefly/docs/specifications/deep-links.md

 -   `operation` - an operation within a specific context (see below for more detail)
 -   `param` - query parameter(s) relevant for the specified operation

-To target the production version, use the following deeplink prefix:
+To target the production version simply don't specify any stages, example for Shimmer:

 ```
 firefly://